Risk Management Report

 <Copy-paste benefits from Clinical Evaluation>

-Add a conclusion whether the benefits outweigh the risks
+Add a conclusion on whether the benefits outweigh the risks

 Template Copyright openregulatory.com.
 See template license.